d215steinberg/GildedRose-Java/README.md

 > In her video [Best Tests for Gilded Rose Kata | Kent Beck’s Desiderata](https://www.youtube.com/watch?v=vMww6pV6P7s&t=18s),
 > Emily Bache introduces the powerful technique of "Combination Approval Tests."
 These tests are quicker to write than
 > even the **Texttest** ones, and they also produce DIFF-style output.
 This test strategy could be especially
 > effective for code bases that do not have a clearly documented requirements.
-The downside of theses tests, like the
+The downside of these tests, like the
 > **Texttest**-based Approval Tests, is that they do not create a living specification.

 > SPOILER ALERT:  In Lesson 27, we challenge the assumption that full test coverage is needed before doing the